Joe-Alfaro/extra-flexing/README.md

 # extra-flexing
-A challenge for students looking to get ready for their first sprint
+A challenge for students looking to push their flexbox skills or try their hand at CSS Grid.

 Check assets/design-files for the page that we are looking to mimic.